So you're expecting a baby, and everyone is giving you advice.

 Why would someone eat their placenta?

 Many new moms report benefits from ingesting their placentas.
-Benefits can vary person to person, but some of the most common reported include an increase in energy levels, balanced mood, increased iron levels, increased milk supply, and lower incidents of postpartum depression.
-There have been a few scientific studies into these benefits, but most of the information available is anecdotal.
+Benefits can vary person to person, but some of the most common reported include an increase in energy levels, balanced mood, increased milk supply, and lower incidents of postpartum depression.
+It is important to note that there have been little to no scientific studies into these benefits; most of the information available is anecdotal.
 One of the main theories is that since the placenta is partially the mother's hormones, these can help balance her hormone levels after the sudden drop that occurs after the birth.
-Also, since the placenta is basically a form of red meat, it can help boost iron levels.
 Again, results may vary, and the FDA has not researched or approved placenta encapsulation as a way to treat or prevent anything.

 Are there any negatives or side effects?